tabsdata/tutorials/t05_oracle_cdc/README.md

   export ORACLE_HOME=/Users/$USER/Downloads/instantclient_23_3
   ```

-At this point, you may also set any environmental variables for credentials you are planning to use for authenticating with Oracle, AWS, and PostgreSQL if you are using environmental variables for credential management
+If you're managing credentials via environment variables, this is also the time to export any values needed for Oracle, AWS, or PostgreSQL authentication.

 ### 3.3.
 Install Tabsdata